cell.codes

 Machine learning approaches to quantify and understand cellular morphology

-We used geometric deep learning to find out how cell shape signalling changes in thousands of cells, following more than 150 gene knockdowns.
-Here you can see how we turn images of cells into point clouds, which is the first step in feeding data into our neural network.
+We used geometric deep learning to find how cell shape signalling changes across thousands of cells after more than 150 gene knockdowns.
+The image shows how images of cells are turned into point clouds, which is the first step in feeding data into a neural network.

 Tools & Resources